 Defendant Extradited to Face Charges in Border Patrol Agent Brian Terry Murder Case

-WASHINGTON—Lionel Portillo-Meza, who is charged with the first-degree murder of United States Border Patrol Agent Brian Terry, was extradited to the United States from Mexico on June 17, 2014, announced Attorney General Eric Holder and U.S. Attorney Laura E. Duffy of the Southern District of California.
+WASHINGTON—Ivan Soto-Barraza, who is charged with the first degree murder of United States Border Patrol Agent Brian Terry, was extradited to the United States from Mexico today, announced Attorney General Eric Holder and U.S. Attorney Laura E. Duffy of the Southern District of California.

-Agent Terry was fatally shot on December 14, 2010, when he and other Border Patrol agents encountered Portillo-Meza and four others in a rural area north of Nogales, Arizona.
+Agent Terry was fatally shot on Dec.
+14, 2010, when he and other Border Patrol agents encountered Soto-Barraza and others in a rural area north of Nogales, Arizona.
+Of six defendants charged so far, two have pleaded guilty and two are awaiting trial.

-Portillo-Meza was arraigned in federal district court in Tucson, Arizona, on June 18, 2014.
-He entered a not-guilty plea and was detained without bond.
-The indictment charges Portillo-Meza and others with first-degree murder, second-degree murder, conspiracy to interfere with commerce by robbery, attempted interference with commerce by robbery, use and carrying a firearm during a crime of violence, and assault on a federal officer.
-In addition to the murder of Agent Terry, the indictment alleges that the defendants assaulted three other Border Patrol Agents who were with Agent Terry during the firefight.
+Soto-Barraza is scheduled to be arraigned in federal district court in Tucson, Arizona, on August 1, 2014.
+The indictment charges Soto-Barraza and others with first degree murder, second degree murder, conspiracy to interfere with commerce by robbery, attempted interference with commerce by robbery, use and carrying a firearm during a crime of violence and assault on a federal officer.
+In addition to the murder of Agent Terry, the indictment alleges that the defendants assaulted Border Patrol Agents William Castano, Gabriel Fragoza and Timothy Keller, who were with Agent Terry during the firefight.

-On July 20, 2012, in order to seek the public’s assistance, Department of Justice officials announced a reward of up to $1 million for information leading to the arrest of four fugitives: Jesus Rosario Favela-Astorga, Ivan Soto-Barraza, Heraclio Osorio-Arellanes, and Portillo-Meza.
-Portillo-Meza was captured in Mexico in September 2012.
+On July 20, 2012, in order to seek the public’s assistance, Department of Justice officials announced a reward of up to $1 million for information leading to the arrest of four fugitives: Jesus Rosario Favela-Astorga, Heraclio Osorio-Arellanes, Lionel Portillo-Meza and Soto-Barraza.
+Portillo-Meza was captured in Mexico in September 2012 and extradited to the U.S. from Mexico on June 17, 2014.
 Soto-Barraza was captured in Mexico in September 2013.
+Favela-Astorga and Osorio-Arellanes are fugitives.

-A fifth defendant, Manuel Osorio-Arellanes, pleaded guilty to first-degree murder and was sentenced to 30 years in prison in February 2014.
-A sixth defendant, Rito Osorio-Arellanes, who was in custody at the time of Agent Terry’s murder, pled guilty to conspiracy to interfere with commerce by robbery and was sentenced to eight years in prison in January 2013.
+A fifth defendant, Manuel Osorio-Arellanes, pleaded guilty to first degree murder and was sentenced to 30 years in prison in February 2014.
+A sixth defendant, Rito Osorio-Arellanes, who was in custody at the time of Agent Terry’s murder, pleaded guilty to conspiracy to interfere with commerce by robbery and was sentenced to eight years in prison in January 2013.

 The public is reminded that an indictment is a formal charging document and defendants are presumed innocent until the government meets its burden in court of proving guilt beyond a reasonable doubt.